 Cash flow can come from bond interest, interest from other types of investments, and of course, dividends.
 A dividend is the distribution of a company's earnings paid out to shareholders; it's often viewed by its dividend yield, a metric that measures a dividend as a percent of the current stock price.
 Many academic studies show that dividends make up large portions of long-term returns, and in many cases, dividend contributions surpass one-third of total returns.

 Sierra Bancorp in Focus

-Headquartered in Porterville, Sierra Bancorp (BSRR) is a Finance stock that has seen a price change of 5.74% so far this year.
-Currently paying a dividend of $0.18 per share, the company has a dividend yield of 2.83%.
-In comparison, the Banks - West industry's yield is 2.06%, while the S&P 500's yield is 1.96%.
+Sierra Bancorp (BSRR) is headquartered in Porterville, and is in the Finance sector.
+The stock has seen a price change of 8.99% since the start of the year.
+The parent company of Bank of the Sierra is paying out a dividend of $0.18 per share at the moment, with a dividend yield of 2.75% compared to the Banks - West industry's yield of 2.05% and the S&P 500's yield of 1.93%.

 Taking a look at the company's dividend growth, its current annualized dividend of $0.72 is up 12.5% from last year.
-In the past five-year period, Sierra Bancorp has increased its dividend 5 times on a year-over-year basis for an average annual increase of 16.29%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Sierra Bancorp's current payout ratio is 35%, meaning it paid out 35% of its trailing 12-month EPS as dividend.
+Over the last 5 years, Sierra Bancorp has increased its dividend 5 times on a year-over-year basis for an average annual increase of 16.29%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Sierra Bancorp's current payout ratio is 35%.
+This means it paid out 35% of its trailing 12-month EPS as dividend.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report